wainersm/kvm-unit-tests/README.md

     (go to somewhere)
     ./some-test

-'make install' will install all tests in PREFIX/share/kvm-unit-tests/tests, each as a standalone test.
+They are created in *./tests*.
+Or run `make install` to install all tests in *PREFIX/share/kvm-unit-tests/tests*, each as a standalone test.

 # Running the tests